 Physics Latam is committed to providing a platform for students in Latin America to pursue advanced studies in physics and Mathematics.
 As part of this commitment, top-performing students without MSc./Ph.D. will be mentored to pursue studies abroad by providing advice and recommendations about scholarships at international programs.

 HOW TO APPLY

-The applications for the Algebraic Geometry mini-course are open from now on to July 15th, 2023
+The deadline for submitting applications for the Algebraic Geometry mini-course was July 15th, 2023.

 Goals and Deliverables

 - Help students in Latin America to gain advanced knowledge in Mathematics.

 - Provide students with an opportunity to engage with other students from different universities in Latin America

 - Enable students to solve weekly assignments on Algebraic Geometry